Inspire Medical Systems (INSP)

 AI Analysis | Feedback

-Bryan K. Phillips, Senior Vice President, General Counsel, Chief Compliance Officer, and Corporate Secretary
+Bryan K. Phillips, SVP, General Counsel, Chief Compliance Officer and Corporate Secretary

-Bryan K. Phillips joined Inspire in January 2021.
-Before Inspire, he was Chief Legal Officer of Cerevel Therapeutics Holdings, Inc., a biopharmaceutical company, from December 2019 to January 2021.
-From 2005 to November 2019, he held various positions at Surmodics, Inc., a medical technology company, including Senior Vice President, Legal and Human Resources, General Counsel, and Secretary.
-He also served as Patent Counsel at Guidant Corporation's Cardiac Rhythm Management Group from 2001 to 2005.
-Mr. Phillips holds a B.S. in mechanical engineering and a J.D.
+Mr. Phillips joined Inspire Medical Systems in January 2021.
+Before his role at Inspire, he served as Chief Legal Officer at Cerevel Therapeutics Holdings, Inc. from 2019 to 2021.
+He also spent 14 years at Surmodics, Inc., a publicly traded medical technology company, holding various positions including Senior Vice President, Legal and Human Resources, General Counsel, and Secretary.
+Earlier in his career, he was patent counsel at Guidant Corporation's Cardiac Rhythm Management Group (now part of Boston Scientific) and began his legal career at a Minneapolis-based intellectual property law firm.
+Mr. Phillips holds a B.S. in Mechanical Engineering from the University of Kansas and a J.D. from the University of Minnesota Law School.

 AI Analysis | Feedback